This post lays out the costs of both a 3-day trip and a 7-day trip for low and moderate budgets.

 7-Day Trip - $745

 In addition to the above activities, take advantage of even more free activities like walking the Brooklyn Bridge, visiting the High Line, and exploring Soho, Chinatown, and Little Italy.

 Even with so many free things to do, you will still spend double on attractions and entertainment as you will have more than twice the amount of time to fill with activities.

 TIP: With this high cost just for activities and attractions, we encourage you to consider a discount tourist pass.
 For example, you could save up to 55% with a New York Pass.

-One of the greatest things about New York City is that you can get incredible food of every type of cuisine at any price!
+One of the most incredible things about New York City is that you can get incredible food of every type of cuisine at any price!